 Colome is a tiny city located in the state of South Dakota.
 With a population of 330 people and just one neighborhood, Colome is the 127th largest community in South Dakota.

-When you are in Colome, you'll notice that it is more blue-collar than most other communities in America.
-65.50% of Colome’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Colome is a blue-collar town, with 65.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Colome is a city of production and manufacturing workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Colome who work in farm management occupations (13.45%), teaching (10.53%), and food service (9.36%).

 Overall, Colome’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small city, Colome doesn't have a public transportation system that people use for their commute.
+Colome is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Colome who are college-educated is close to the national average for all communities of 21.84%: 20.00% of the adults in Colome have a bachelor's degree or advanced degree.
+The education level of Colome citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.00% of adults 25 and older in Colome have a college degree.

 The per capita income in Colome in 2022 was $21,776, which is low income relative to South Dakota and the nation.
 This equates to an annual income of $87,104 for a family of four.
 However, Colome contains both very wealthy and poor people as well.
 Colome also has one of the higher rates of people living in poverty in the nation, with 38.62% of its population below the federal poverty line.